 Severe winter weather is just weeks away in parts of the country where storms can begin in late November and last all the way through March.
-In the past, we have written blog posts detailing safe winter flatbed driving tips and how to apply tarps and other cargo control components in winter weather.
-In this post, we want to focus on some of the equipment drivers should have on hand if they are planning to haul flatbeds over the next several months.
+In the past, we have written articles on safe winter flatbed driving tips and how to apply tarps in winter and other cargo control components in cold weather.
+In this post, we want to focus on some of the flatbed trailer accessories and equipment drivers should have on hand if they are planning to haul flatbeds over the next several months.

 Obviously, tire chains and a good selection of high-quality flatbed truck tarps are prerequisites for winter weather.
 Departing without them wouldn’t be a good idea.
 But what else does a trucker need?
-Are there any other pieces of equipment truckers should be considering about above and beyond tarps, ratchet straps and bungee cords?
+Are there any other pieces of equipment truckers should consider above and beyond tarps, ratchet straps and bungee cords?
 Absolutely.

 Must have Things for Winter Flatbed Driving:

 Here are the five most important things you should have on hand for winter flatbed driving:

 1. A Heavy-Duty Tool Box For Flatbed Driving

 No flatbed trucker should ever think about hitting the road without solid, heavy-duty truck tool boxes on board.
 During the winter, it’s worth carrying the extra weight to have a second tool box.
 The tool box is the prime storage area for everything from tarps to bungee straps to those extra hand tools that might be necessary to keep a truck going in bad weather.

 We obviously recommend aluminum as the construction material of choice.
 Aluminum is lightweight on one hand, and durable on the other.
 If you have room on your truck, two tool boxes would be ideal for winter driving.
 You can never have too much storage for all the extra gear you need for the season.

 2. Work Lights